genzgd/Lampost-Mud/README.md

 #### Game Editor

 The Lampost editor is a full featured administrative web client, also built on angular.js.
-The editor allows building traditional MUD environments in minutes, with real time creation items, mobiles, rooms, areas (both shared and instanced).
+The editor allows building traditional MUD environments in minutes, with real time creation of items, mobiles, rooms, areas (both shared and instanced) and user scripts.

 ### Feature Highlights